gpollo/libresolver/README.md

       On 64-bit systems, each entries are 8 bytes.
 On 32-bit systems, each entries are 4 bytes.
 Right now, we assume entries that are 8 bytes long.
+    * To properly support 32-bit systems, we need the symbol table as input.
+On 32-bit systems, a register is resolved using a call to a method which resolve the global offset table.
+When matching a call instruction, it would be necessary to check which function it lands using the symbol table.

 ## Tail Optimized Indirect Call